Math 161 - Notes

 5. Demonstrate that There are exactly three routes is not a theorem in this system by finding a

-model in which it is not true.
+model in which it is false.

 consider taking a class in formal logic or model theory.
 As an example of the ideas involved, we